• Home

 For this example the OEL = 10 mg/m3 and the Time Weighted Average – 3.2 mg/m3, so actual exposure is below OEL.

-The LOWER the OEL, the MORE toxic the material.
+The HIGHER the OEL, the LESS toxic the material

-The HIGHER the OEL, the LESS toxic the material.
+The LOWER the OEL, the MORE toxic the material

 How Do You Make Decisions About Exposure?